Implementing Aruba Campus Access v23.112 (IACA)

 - ip dns server-address 10.254.1.21

-- use the following command to debug
+- use the following commands to debug:

 - debug central all